 How do I improve my Windows Experience Index?

 Upgrading the hardware is the only way to increase the experience.
-Not that it matters, but if you are facing a slow PC experience, upgrading storage and RAM should be done first, and then one should consider changing the CPU and GPU.
+Not that it matters, but if you are experiencing a slow PC, upgrade storage and RAM first, then consider upgrading the CPU and GPU.